mozilla/glean.js/documentation/src/content/docs/automatic_instrumentation/click_events.md

 ## Click event API

-Glean.js provides an API for collecting click events as an alternative to automatic instrumentation.
+Glean.js provides an API for manually collecting click events.

+When to use the `GleanMetrics.recordElementClick` API

+1. You want to trigger click events with dynamic custom data overrides.
+2. You have an existing handler used across multiple UI elements and you do not want to give every single element new HTML attributes.

 ### Usage